 In 2011 Terry, now in his seventies, stepped back from the leadership of Newfrontiers and a number of other men and their teams were recognised as carrying apostolic authority in the Newfrontiers family.
 These men were given freedom to grow their own families of churches, and to adopt new names for the groups of churches they work with.
-At Gateway we are now connected to Advance, which is led by PJ Smyth, as well as remaining in close connection with other branches of the Newfrontiers family.
+At Gateway we are now connected to Advance, as well as remaining in close connection with other branches of the Newfrontiers family.
 The Advance movement of churches exists to plant and strengthen churches.

 In January 2008 I moved to Poole, with Grace and our four daughters.
 Previously I had been leading New Community Church, Sidcup.
 Grace and I had moved to Sidcup within a year of getting married, in order to be with David Holden who was leading the church at that time.
 I spent two years serving the church in a full-time, unpaid position, shadowing David and attending a theology course at Spurgeon's College.
 I was then employed as the church youth worker, was recognised as an elder, and eventually led the church for seven years.
 After thirteen years in Sidcup we felt it was time to move on, and - quite unexpectedly! - the Lord led us to Poole.
 We now have a growing team of church staff, elders and deacons, who lead and pastor Gateway.